aacsghimire/blogashish/content/posts/tech/appImage.md

 title: "Install AppImage"
 date: 2023-02-17T03:10:16+11:00
 draft: false
-description : "Installing AppImage on your Linux System." subtitle : "" header_img : ""
-thumbnails : "/images/appimg.webp"
+description : "Installing AppImage on your Linux System.
+AppImages are Linux Filetypes that comes packaged in One and are secure." subtitle : "" header_img : "" thumbnails : "/images/appimg.webp"